 The task was to create adaptive cross-browser websites using completely different CMS platforms according to clients’ specific needs.

 When you are building a site using a CMS, you are effectively creating Lego pieces that editors then use to piece together their pages.
-This also forces developers to think about how to support different use cases and placements of functionality and content.
+This also forces developers to think about how to support different use success-stories and placements of functionality and content.